 YOUNG: Oh, geez.

-YOUNG: Well, but - so that goes to some of the racism that the characters see and feel.
+YOUNG: Well, but so - so that goes to some of the racism that the characters see and feel.
 But what about who gets to write about race?
 Early on, when they're in this school in Minnesota, Joshua, in a writing class, excoriates a young white woman because she wrote a story based in China.
 He says, it's a maudlin, lugubrious, exploitative piece of tripe.

 LEE: You know, I think that issue of cultural appropriation in terms of writing is very interesting.
 It's one that's heatedly debated.
 Here I'm really more interested in what's happening within Asian-American writers and artists.
 And I think that, you know, we're going through this transitional period, and we're all asking ourselves several questions.
 You know, if you're an Asian-American writer, do you always have to have race as your subject?
 Do you have to have all of your...